 Definitions

+Caller ID: The originating or calling party telephone number used to identify the caller carried either in the PAsserted Identity or From header in the SIP message [Ref 2].

-Government Emergency Telecommunications Service (GETS): ATIS-1000057, Service Requirements for Emergency Telecommunications Service (ETS) in Next Generation Networks, is one facet of the USA instantiation of Emergency Telecommunication Service (ETS) using public telecommunications networks, offered by government to authorized users for NS/EP purposes.
-GETS is a circuit-switched form of ETS for voice (and voiceband data) using PIN authorization, in which a user can invoke the service by dialing a GETS-AN or GETS-NT from most phones served by the Public Switched Telephone Network (PSTN).
-GETS provides priority treatment across originating, transit and terminating networks.
+Government Emergency Telecommunications Service (GETS): is one facet of the USA instantiation of Emergency Telecommunication Service (ETS) using public telecommunications networks, offered by government to authorized users for NS/EP purposes.
+GETS is a circuit-switched form of ETS for voice (and voiceband data) using PIN authorization, in which a user can invoke the service by dialing a Access Number (GETS-AN) or GETS Number Translation (GETS-NT) from most phones served by the Public Switched Telephone Network (PSTN).
+GETS provides priority treatment across originating, transit and terminating networks as described in ATIS-1000057, Service Requirements for Emergency Telecommunications Service (ETS) in Next Generation Networks [Ref 1].

-NS/EP NGN Priority Services (NS/EP NGN-PS): The evolution of legacy GETS and WPS to achieve service continuity in the packet-switched NGN, and to leverage the NGN to offer new features and priority multimedia services [Ref 1].
+NS/EP NGN Priority Services (NS/EP NGN-PS): The evolution of legacy GETS and WPS to achieve service continuity in the packet-switched Next Generation Network (NGN), and to leverage the NGN to offer new features and priority multimedia services [Ref 1].

 NOTE: NS/EP NGN-PS and NS/EP NGN-GETS are used interchangeably in ATIS standards.